metallike/ant/docs/Framework/DAL/Guides/create-custom-field.md

 ### Extending field options

-To make the validation of the content more accurate, additional options can be passed to field types.
+To make the validation of the values more accurate, additional options can be passed to field types.
 Let's assume we want to make sure the provided URL is of a specific schema, e.g. **http** and **https**.

 ```php
 // <plugin root>/src/DAL/Field/ExampleUrlField.php